YazanAlhalabi/Finna-recommends/README.md

 ### Introduction

-Finna Recommends Extension aims to improve accessibility of information for everyone.
+Finna Recommends is a chrome browser extension that improves accessibility of information for everyone.
+Get book recommendations based on your selected text with a single click.

 ### Features